 Through the course, students will join weekly excursion to meet and interact with different members of the Dutch deaf community and to actually use Dutch Sign Language.
 The course challenges preconceived notions about deafness and sign languages, and more broadly invites a re-evaluation of how such concepts as 'language', 'culture', and 'disability' should be defined.
 As such, the course may be of interest to any student with an interest in, among other things, language and culture and the interaction between the two, minority studies, and disability studies.

 The course invites students to join a journey to explore a new language, an entirely new language modality and the cultural wealth and social worlds and dilemmas associated with it.

 UCUHUMSIG11 is a level 1 course.
 The course can fulfill your Language and Culture requirement.
-It can also contribute towards meeting the honours certificate criteria.
+The UCHUMSIG11 can count as Curriculum Enrichment towards the Honours certificate

 Students of all academic backgrounds who have fulfilled their breadth requirement and have obtained at least 60 ECTS before the start of the course, with a minimum GPA of 3.3.
 Pre-registered students will be contacted to provide a motivation statement for the selection procedure.
 Students should be prepared for an intensive, demanding (and rewarding!) experience.